saurabh1088/notes/AI/WeightsAndBiases.md

 ## What are weights and biases?
 Weights and biases are the fundamental learnable parameters of a machine learning model, such as a neural network.
 They are the numerical values that the model adjusts during training to transform input data into a meaningful output.

+Another way to put, weights and biases are the fundamental parameters that a model "learns."
+They are the knobs and dials that the model tunes during training to make accurate predictions.

 ## An Intuitive Analogy